 An impressive diamond necklace, circa 1970

-The center section of this necklace forms an inverted heart of intertwining baguette and profile-cut diamonds, all suspended from meandering courses of similarly cut stones and a swag of brilliant-cut diamonds, the articulated back chain designed as scrolled ribbons highlighted with brilliant, profile and tapered baguette-cut diamonds, mounted in platinum.
+The centre section of this necklace forms an inverted heart of intertwining baguette and profile-cut diamonds, all suspended from meandering courses of similarly cut stones and a swag of brilliant-cut diamonds, the articulated back chain designed as scrolled ribbons highlighted with brilliant, profile and tapered baguette-cut diamonds, mounted in platinum.

 Estimate: HK$700,000 - 940,000